wso2/docs-is/en/docs/learn/configuring-email-otp.md

     4. Click **Enable** to enable the Gmail APIs.

         !!! info "Why is this needed?"
-            If you do not enable the Gmail APIs, you will run in to a 401 error when trying out [step13](#configuring-emailotp-copy-url).
+            If you do not enable the Gmail APIs, you will run into a 401 error when trying out [step13](#configuring-emailotp-copy-url).

     5. Click **Credentials** and click **Create** to create a new project.